json-schema-org/json-schema-org.github.io/learn/glossary.md

 The JSON Schema specification makes no broad assumptions about the structure of instances themselves beyond those of the JSON specification itself.
 In particular it does not reserve any properties within a JSON object for its own use, or require parsers of JSON to support features beyond those already mandated of JSON implementations.

+### meta-schema

+A [schema](#schema) which is itself intended to describe other *schemas*.

+JSON Schema defines a language for describing any [instance](#instance) using a schema written in JSON.
+Since schemas are themselves JSON values, they may be opaquely treated as *instances*, and therefore described by other schemas.

+We refer to the schema-of-a-schema as a "meta-schema" to express this use.

 ### normative